fouad-mesbah/population-vs-air-quality-analysis/README.md

 ## Key Findings
 - Large populations do not necessarily correspond to worse air quality.
 Even the most populous state remains within a moderate AQI range.
 - Among smaller states, AQI values vary widely, from very low to relatively high.
-- No clear or strong relationship between population size and AQI was found in 2021.
 - Results suggest that other factors beyond population size are more influential for air quality.

 ## Deliverables